Yoctangee Park Annex

 Yoctangee Park Annex is contiguous with Yoctangee Park separated by the city’s floodwall protection levy and Pedestrian/Bikeway Corridor.
 Yoctangee Annex is the community’s largest athletic recreational area (40+ acres).
-The Annex is home to 10 softball fields, a shelter house, restroom facilities, and a boat ramp that provides access to the Scioto River and public fishing along the river’s banks.
+The Annex is home to 10 softball fields, a shelter house, restroom facilities, tree groves, green space, and a boat ramp that provides access to the Scioto River and public fishing along the river’s banks.

 Poland Park is 3.2 acres located on the corner of Hickory and West Fifth Streets.
 This is a neighborhood park with 2 full size basketball courts, restroom facilities, playground equipment, grill, and a shelter house with electricity.

 Manor Park is 1.1 acres located in the Chillicothe Manor subdivision off North Bridge Street.
-Major renovations were completed in 2002.
-Through grants, donations, and the cooperation of several city departments, this park now rivals Poland and Yoctangee Park as one of the most beautiful in the city.
-New play equipment was added along with a shelter house, full size basketball court, parking area and landscaping.
-This neighborhood park is adjacent to Triple Crown Sports, the Hampton Inn and Suites, the Comfort Inn, and the Christopher Inn, allowing guests of the hotels easy access to a recreational area
+This is a neghiborhood park with playground equipment, shelter house with electricity, full size basketball court, and a designated parking area.
+Manor Park is adjacent to Triple Crown Sports, the Hampton Inn and Suites, the Comfort Inn, and the Christopher Inn, allowing guests of the hotels easy access to a recreational area

 Strawser Park is 2 acres located near the end of the Pedestrian/Bikeway Corridor on East Riverside Street.
-This park has a shelter house, some play equipment, and a restroom facility, which serves the park as well as bikeway traffic.
+This park has a shelter house, play equipment, green field space, and a restroom facility, which serves the park as well as bikeway traffic.

 Pine Street Park is a 1 acre park that was recently renovated as part of the Westerly Bikeway extension.
 A paved parking area was constructed and landscaping and signage were added as well as access to the westerly bikeway.

-Southern Playground is 1.1 acres located on the corner of Seventh and Walnut Streets.
-This is a neighborhood park with a shelter house with electricity, play equipment, full size basketball court and restroom facility.
-A new sidewalk and the addition of a tree lawn were recently completed.
+Southern Playground is 1.1 acres located on the corner of Seventh St. and Walnut St. This is a neighborhood park with a shelter house with electricity, play equipment, full size basketball court and restroom facility.

 Pedestrian/Bikeway Corridor is a 4.0 mile handicap accessible paved trail.
 The trail bisects the city from the northwest corporation limit to the eastern most edge.
 Better than 2/3 of the trail is located on top of the city’s floodwall protection levy, which provides beautiful vistas of the scenic Scioto River.
 Construction of a connector under the Bridge Street Bridge was completed in 2003, so users of the bike path will no longer have to brave traffic on Bridge Street.